ChathurikaA/MDKnapsack/README.md

  ```
  java -jar DynamicProgrammingMKP.jar
  ```
- This will read the data from the file *data.pref* in the project directly and out put the result to the  *resultOfDynamicProgramming.pref* file.
+ This will read the data from the file *data.pref* in the project directly and output the result to the  *resultOfDynamicProgramming.pref* file.

 ```
  java -jar DynamicProgrammingMKP.jar <file_path>
  ```
- This will read the data from the file specified in the *file_path* and out put the result to the *resultOfDynamicProgramming.pref* file.
+ This will read the data from the file specified in the *file_path* and output the result to the *resultOfDynamicProgramming.pref* file.

  * **To run the Genetic Search based implementation: go to ExecutableJarFiles directly and run the following command.**
  ```
   java -jar GeneticSearchMKP.jar
   ```
- This will read the data from the file *data.pref* in the project directly and out put the result to the *resultOfGenetic.pref* file.
+ This will read the data from the file *data.pref* in the project directly and output the result to the *resultOfGenetic.pref* file.

  ```
   java -jar GeneticSearchMKP.jar <file_path>
   ```
-  This will read the data from the file specified in the *file_path* and out put the result to the *resultOfGenetic.pref* the file.
+  This will read the data from the file specified in the *file_path* and output the result to the *resultOfGenetic.pref* the file.
   ```
     java -jar GeneticSearchMKP.jar <file_path> <siz_of_the_intial_population> <no_of_iteration>